sunnynarula/ctestlens/DevDocs.md

 # Documentation

+# The mental model (keep this in your head)

+A VS Code extension is basically:

+A Node.js program (your compiled JS) that VS Code can load.

+A manifest (package.json) that tells VS Code:

+what file to run (main)

+when to start it (activationEvents)

+what UI things it provides (contributes)

+A debug launcher (.vscode/launch.json) that starts a separate VS Code instance (Extension Development Host) with your extension loaded from disk.

 ## Our First Command after creating project folder: npm init -y
 Creates package.json as a Node project manifest.
 VS Code extensions are distributed and built like Node packages.